Monday 7th May, 12.30 in the Boathouse

 Winners will be awarded with trophies beautifully made by our brilliant sponsor Phil Howard Clogmaker which will be engraved with the winners name and the date.

-It's the third time we've held the competition at Upton so please spread the word and if you think anyone you know might be interested then pass this on!
+It's the fourth time we've held the competition at Upton so please spread the word and if you think anyone you know might be interested then pass this on!